Repair & Care

 There are three methods for removing tiled floors.
 One can choose to do it themselves, hire day labor, or hire a company that specializes in such.
 When considering our experiences and costs, option #3 is the most reasonable.
 Why?

 Do It Yourself

 I don't know about you, but as an installer, I had better things to do than unskilled dirty jobs.
 Sure I got paid for it, but it took away from the the actual installation work I preferred to do.
 Let's take an example of working alone and renting a demo hammer from Home Depot.
-As a ballpark guesstimate, the time spent removing tile and thin set averages 20-25 square feet per hour on a concrete subfloor.
+As a ballpark guesstimate, the time spent to remove tile and thin set averages 20-25 square feet per hour on a concrete subfloor.

 Removal time does not include disposal from the premises.
 The garbage guys won't take it away for you, so another cost is incurred by hiring a construction removal company, unless you have a friend and pickup.
 This stuff will get heavy and landfill dumping costs are based on weight.